-H-GAC also conducted the "Safe Harbor" test recommended by the USDOT, which guides when to translate an agency's documents into non-English languages spoken by the public.
-The Safe Harbor test proposes that priority should be given to translating documents into languages spoken by 5% or more of the LEP population, or by a minimum of 1,000 native speakers with limited proficiency in English, whichever is less.
+H-GAC also conducted the "Safe Harbor" test, also recommended by the USDOT, which guides when to translate an agency's documents into non-English languages spoken by the public.
+The Safe Harbor test proposes that priority should be given to translating documents into languages spoken by 5% or more of the LEP population, or by a minimum of 1,000 native speakers with limited proficiency in English - whichever is less.
 Doing so would be presumed to meet the organization's obligation to translate its vital documents.

-Data indicates that a large LEP population is served by H-GAC programs and activities and could benefit from greater access made possible by language assistance services.
-Spanish is the most prominent foreign language spoken overall, and is the home language of almost 80% of the LEP population in the region.
+Data indicates that a large LEP population is served by H-GAC programs and activities and could benefit from greater access made possible by the availability of language assistance services.
+Spanish is the most prominent foreign language spoken in the H-GAC Metropolitan Planning Region, and is the home language of almost 80% of the LEP population in the region.
 Vietnamese and Chinese are other languages spoken by a considerable proportion of the LEP population in the Metropolitan Planning Area.